EzequielBolzi/studentCRUD/README.md

 # studentCRUD
 I build a simple CRUD API in Java with SpringBoot.
-I connected with a PostgreSQL and i tested the requests with POSTMAN.
+I connected with a PostgreSQL DataBase and i tested the requests with POSTMAN.